 So why provide a hair relaxer settlement payout estimate?
 Victims should know where lawyers’ heads are in terms of what a hair relaxer case is worth because knowing what the upside might be could inform their decision to move forward with bringing a lawsuit.
 We also think our readers are sophisticated enough to know that this is just an educated guess as to the settlement value of a hair relaxer lawsuit and these predictions could be way off even if the methodology behind the predictions is sound.

-What is the Statute of Limitations for Hair Relaxer Lawsuits?
+What Is the Statute of Limitations for Hair Relaxer Lawsuits?

 Every state has a statute of limitations that puts a deadline on how long you can wait before filing a lawsuit.
 If you don’t file your case before your state’s statute of limitations expires, you will lose the right to file your lawsuit.